tschaffter/rstudio/README.md

 ## Overview

-This project provides

-- a development environment where R and Python codes work together
+This project provides a portable development environment that enables to combine R and Python codes.
+The Docker image offered by this project extends the official [RStudio image].

-- a portable development environment using Docker
-- a versionized development environment
+Features:

+- Use sentitive information like credentials without specifying them in your notebooks, hence preventing the risk of publishing this information publicly.
+- Create and manage Conda environments (Miniconda) using the R library [reticulate] to run and/or develop programs that requires different versions of Python.
+- Generate HTML notebook from R notebook using a CLI, e.g. to generate HTML notebooks in GitHub workflows before publishing them to GitHub Pages.

 ## Usage

-1. Create and edit the file that contains the environment variables.
+1. Create and edit the configuration file.
 You can initially start RStudio using this configuration as-is.

        cp .env.example .env